ivanmbizhev/Thanos/ReadMe_v2.md

 ### Treat with great care!
-This whole configuration was made with the idea of using ArgoCD if using pipelines managing the whole architecture will be harder and prone to issues and human error.
+This whole configuration was made with the idea of using ArgoCD if using pipees managing the whole architecture will be harder and prone to issues and human error.

 # 🚀 Observability & GitOps Stack with Thanos, Kube-Prometheus-Stack, Loki, Tempo & ArgoCD